Hot air balloon crash in Eloy kills 4 people, injures another

 One of the four victims died at the scene and three were taken to a Casa Grande hospital where they died.
 The fifth victim was airlifted to a hospital in Phoenix and is in critical condition.

 Authorities say some of the victims are from out of town.
-They haven't been identified.
+The victims were identified by Eloy Police officials on Jan.
+15.

 The National Transportation Safety Board (NTSB) and the Federal Aviation Administration (FAA) are investigating.